calebjacob/express-vue/docs/frontend.md

 In the root `frontend/src` folder, we have a few special files.

-- `index.js` is the main entry point for the app where we instantiate our Vue instance.
+- `index.ts` is the main entry point for the app where we instantiate our Vue instance.
-- `globals.js` is used to register global plugins, components, directives, or mixins on our Vue instance.
+- `globals.ts` is used to register global plugins, components, directives, or mixins on our Vue instance.
-- `router.js` is used to configure and register all `VueRouter` routes/pages and corresponding components.
+- `router.ts` is used to configure and register all `VueRouter` routes/pages and corresponding components.

 ## Components